 Tips for Your Trip

 - Swimming with dolphins is permitted in the Azores, but swimming with whales is prohibited

 - Guidelines set by local environmental agencies forbid touching the wild animals

 - If you are considering swimming with dolphins during your trip to the Azores, you should be comfortable with swimming in open water in the middle of the ocean

-- This type of activity is not recommended for young children or those with certain health conditions; check with your tour provider before booking this experience
+- This type of activity is not recommended for young children, or for those with certain health conditions; Check with your tour provider and voice any concerns or questions before booking this experience

-- Most tour providers will include masks, snorkels and wetsuits for this activity, but feel free to bring your own!
+- Most tour providers will include masks, snorkels, and wetsuits as complimentary gear for this activity, but you can also feel free to bring your own if you prefer!

-Young or old, winter or summer, the Azores is the perfect destination for all who wish to experience the thrill of viewing the mystical mammals of the Atlantic close-up on a swimming with dolphins experience!
+Whether you are young or old, and whether it is winter, summer, spring or fall, the Azores is the perfect destination for all who wish to experience the thrill of viewing the mystical mammals of the Atlantic close-up on a swimming with dolphins experience!